Straight to the Point

-A kitchen scale is useful for weighing all sorts of ingredients: Be it flour, brown sugar, baking soda, salt, milk, or spices.
+A kitchen scale is useful for weighing all sorts of ingredients: be it flour, brown sugar, baking soda, salt, milk, or spices.
 It's also helpful for portioning ingredients, like chocolate chip cookies, portions of dough and meatballs, ensuring each one is the same size.

 How do you calibrate a kitchen scale?

 If you want to check to see if your scale is accurate, there's a simple test—and it involves pocket change.
-Find a standard U.S. nickel (the newer the better!), which should weigh exactly 5 grams.
+Find a standard U.S. nickel (the newer the better!), which should weigh exactly five grams.
 Turn on your scale, make sure it reads ‘0,' then place the nickel on the scale.
-If it weighs 5 grams, then congratulations!
+If it weighs five grams, then congratulations!
 Your scale is accurate.
 If not, check the scale’s instruction manual to see if it has a calibration setting or function.
 If it doesn’t, you may need to return it or contact the manufacturer.

 Can you use a kitchen scale to weigh packages?

-You could...if the package is light enough.
+You could... if the package is light enough.
 Our favorite scale from OXO goes up to 11 pounds.
 It won't record anything beyond that.

 Weighing out ingredients for a recipe is more accurate than measuring by volume.
 A few grams more of an ingredient, especially when baking, can make for different results.
 Using a kitchen scale to weigh ingredients just eliminates any potential human error.